WXGopher/gopher-notes/README.md

 A bit in-depth introduction to Linux/OS internals.

-> The LaTeX Primer by Indian TeX Group
+> The LaTeX Tutorial: A Primer by Indian TeX Group

 A formal presentation on core TeX features.
 If you are looking for an introductory material on TeX, this is the one for you.